danbernardi/use-breakpoint/README.md

 # useBreakpoint
 useBreakpoint is a custom react hook that allows the use of css media queries in a react environment.

-## Setup
-The best way to use these breakpoint helpers is by utilizing React context to set up a custom context provider.

-### Install the package
+### Setup

+*npm:*
 ```
 npm install @dbernardi/useBreakpoint
 ```

+*yarn:*
 ```
 yarn add @dbernardi/useBreakpoint
 ```

+The best way to use these breakpoint helpers is by utilizing React context to set up a custom context provider.

 1. Add the following Provider to the top level of your app -- preferrably wrapping the App component.
 Breakpoint state will only be available to components that are children of this top level component.
 ``` jsx